 - Don’t forget online merchandising for ecommerce sites

-Thanks for reading – and good luck with your VM endeavours!
+Thanks for reading – and good luck with your Visual Merchandising endeavours!